analytixncs/analytix-docs/docs/informer/informer-javascript.md

 I will start by saying this code is not recommended for large datasets.
 It slows down the load considerably.
 However, it is always worth a try to see if will help.

-The scenario that call for this is a dataset that is loading a group of fields that includes some **multivalued** fields and that also runs a **Normalize** flow step on these multivalued fields.
+The scenario that calls for this is a dataset that is loading a group of fields that includes some **multivalued** fields and that also runs a **Normalize** flow step on these multivalued fields.

 This results in "duplication" of the data in non-multivalued fields.
 Makes sense and works fine, unless you have a numeric NON multivalued field that you want to aggregate on.
 This results in an over aggregation of this field.